NikhilG9/Rock_Paper_Scissor_python_code/README.md

 # Rock_Paper_Scissor_code
 Code is in python language, Here is a code for rock paper scissor which we play.

-Rock bits Scissor
+Rock bits Scissor:
-Scissor bits Paper
+Scissor bits Paper:
-Paper bits Rock
+Paper bits Rock:

 First player will tell how many times he/she wants to play the game: